random-hero1992/BellaBeat/README.md

 # BellaBeat
-This is a case study from the Google Data Analytics course.
+This is a case study from the Google Data Analytics Professional Certificate Course.